- Whole School Topics

 Year 1 Phonics Check

 61.5% of pupils obtained scores in the Phonics Check that were at or beyond the pass threshold.
 This will be inline the National Average.

 KS1 – Year 2

-- These pupil results at the end of the Foundation Stage were below the National Average.
-Their results now are at least in line or above the National Average
+- These pupil results at the end of the Foundation Stage were broadly in line with the National Average.

 YEAR 3 TO YEAR 5

-Pupils in each year group made good or better than expected progress.
+Pupils in each year group made at least good or better than expected progress.
 This included SEN and Pupil Premium children.
-Quite a few children joined the school in this age group during the year.

 KS2 – Year 6